joshbegley/nyt-latest/README.md

 `(No description)`\
 https://www.nytimes.com/video/embedded/world/asia/100000011113830/26vid-nepal-cctv1-69938.html

-**Dolly Parton’s One-Day Songwriting Feat**\
+**Dolly Parton’s Greatest Burst of Songwriting**\
-`Two of her defining hits — “Jolene” and “I Will Always Love You” — were written in the same day.
+`Two of her defining hits — “Jolene” and “I Will Always Love You” — were perhaps written in the same day.
 In different ways, they found sturdy melodies for precarious emotions.`\
 https://www.nytimes.com/2026/08/26/arts/music/dolly-parton-jolene-i-will-always-love-you.html

 ****\